-This is the use of technology, including sensors and equipment, which monitor people and / or the environment, allowing a person to call for help, or trigger an alert that indicates the for for a check or relevant intervention.
-Telecare services range from a basic alarm and two-way call unit, to more tailored monitoring equipment.
+This technology, includes sensors and equipment, which monitor a person and / or the environment, allowing the person to call for help, or trigger an alert that indicates the need for a check or relevant intervention.
+Telecare services range from a basic alarm and two-way call unit to more tailored monitoring equipment.